-(Part 3 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 3 of 14 in series, John Briffa's "A Good Look at Good Health")

 In this particular study, individuals engaging in the ‘high intensity interval training’ (HIT) sprinted on a exercise bike with maximum effort for 30 seconds at a time with 4 mins of rest in between.
 6 sessions were performed over a two-week period, with 4-6 ‘sprints’ in each session.
 I was interested to read a recently published study which used an identical exercise schedule.
 The focus here was not on fitness benefits, but on the impact HIT might have on individuals’ ability to handle sugar.

-(Part 4 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 4 of 14 in series, John Briffa's "A Good Look at Good Health")

 Studies show that nuts tend to be effective at satisfying the appetite, which can mean that individuals just end up eating less of other foods.
 The percentage of calories that come from nuts that are compensated for by eating less of other foods varies from study to study, but comes in at around 70 per cent.

-(Part 5 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 5 of 14 in series, John Briffa's "A Good Look at Good Health")

 Quelling insulin will help protect against these conditions, and will facilitate fat loss too.
 One way to quell insulin levels is to eat a diet largely devoid of the foods that cause surges in blood sugar such as those [of] added sugar as well as starchy ‘staples’ like bread, potatoes, rice pasta and breakfast cereals.
 Another way, though, to moderate insulin levels is to extend the time between eating.
 This, in essence, is what intermittent fasting is about.

-(Part 6 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 6 of 14 in series, John Briffa's "A Good Look at Good Health")

 The idea that a particular diet might have weight loss benefits that cannot be predicted utterly by the calories contained in that diet is often referred to as ‘metabolic advantage’.
 I’ve found it to be a vexed topic, with commentators on it belonging to one of two camps.
 On the one hand we have those that believe ‘a calorie is a calorie’, and that the form that calories come in have not bearing on their impact on weight.
 On the other hand, we have those who maintain that the form calories come in can influence body weight in a way that is independent of the number of those calories, or who are least open to the idea that his can be true.
 Just to be clear, I am in the latter camp.

-(Part 7 of 13 in John Briffa's "A Good Look at Good Health")
+(Part 7 of 14 in series, John Briffa's "A Good Look at Good Health")